What Is NDR (Network Detection and Response)?

 A robust NDR leverages AI and ML algorithms to develop a baseline understanding of normal or typical network traffic for the organization of which is used to catch malicious activity that is out of the ordinary.
 AI and ML is also used to model adversary tactics, techniques, and procedures (TTPs), mapped in relation to the MITRE ATT&CK framework in order to detect threat actor’s behaviors with precision.

-Security teams also use NDRs for end-to-end forensics of attack timelines, showing initial breach, lateral movement, and other malicious activities taken, before it triggers automatic prevention and mitigation actions and workflows.
+Security teams also use NDRs for end-to-end forensics of attack timelines, showing initial data breach, lateral movement, and other malicious activities taken, before it triggers automatic prevention and mitigation actions and workflows.
 Since NDR solutions produce such high-fidelity data and can correlate context, they drastically reduce the overall time and effort spent on investigations.
 NDR solutions will most commonly revolve around the following key techniques:

 Deep & Machine Learning

 NDR solutions leverage both machine learning (ML) to produce accurate predictions, which can lead to detection of unknown threats within a network.
 Often, ML works in conjunction with behavioral analytic capabilities to support security teams with identifying indicators of compromise before they can become full-blown cyber incidents.
-Machine learning in NDR solutions also enable faster triage and mitigative actions as they continuously weigh incoming, potential threats based on real-world scenarios.
+Machine learning in NDR solutions also enables faster triage and mitigative actions as they continuously weigh incoming, potential threats based on real-world scenarios.

 Deep learning is another component of typical NDR solutions.
 It is a form of ML that uses artificial neural networks to augment the NDR’s capabilities.
 Deep learning models help security analysts interpret the data so they can uncover the unknown threats lurking within a system.